ibm-cloud-docs/app-configuration/ac-securing-data.md

 - Features
 - Segment rules

 These information can be deleted using the APIs mentioned [here](https://cloud.ibm.com/apidocs/app-configuration){: external}.
-Deletion of above information is deleted permanently from the service.
+Deletion of information is deleted permanently from the service.

 ## How your data is stored and encrypted in {{site.data.keyword.appconfig_short}}
 {: #ac-data-store-encryption}